-Our senses play a huge role in experiencing, living and perceiving love.
+Our senses play a major role in experiencing, experiencing and perceiving love.
 Seeing and feeling are probably the most obvious, but also the most misleading.
-Taste and pleasure go hand in hand, so the physical desire is stimulated and awakened in multiple ways.
+Taste and pleasure go hand in hand, so physical desire is stimulated and aroused in multiple ways.
 Hearing words and sounds, such as your loved one's voice, affects the intensity of your feelings.
-Yet, smelling plays the most important role in deciding, whether you find someone sexually attractive.
-In this blog, we’ll discuss the combination of essential oils and sex.
+Still, smelling plays the most important role in deciding, whether you find someone sexually attractive.
+In this blog, we will discuss the combination of essential oils and sex.

 What you smell sends powerful messages to your brain.
-The sense of smell is connected to the limbic system in your brain, the place where your emotions are controlled.
+The olfactory system is connected to the limbic system in your brain, the place where your emotions are controlled.
 When you smell something, which triggers your sexual stimulation, your reaction is determined.
 Thank you, olfactory system!

 Hormones and smell

 Women can literally smell compatible reproductive partners.
 Hormones affect how women process scents.
 This has interesting implications: a woman who meets a man while using hormonal contraceptives may find different odors attractive, than if she were not using contraceptives.
-If these partners want to have children at a later date and the woman stops taking the pill, it may happen that she literally cannot “smell” her partner anymore!
+If these partners want to have children at a later date and the woman stops taking the pill, she may find that she literally can no longer “air” her partner!

 The science behind “sexy”

 I personally find science very sexy and a man then, apart from smelling good, must also be intelligent to arouse my interest.
-However, if we look at the science behind “sexy”, we come to the field of pheromones.
+Looking at the science behind “sexy,” however, we come to the field of pheromones.
 What are pheromones?
-In a word, “sex lures”; little chemical communication molecules, that you send out and perceive in others.
+In a word, “sex attractants”; small chemical communication molecules, which you send and perceive in others.